 The bad news is that, in the end, for all of this effort, the animated episodes really aren’t that much more animated than Shalka itself.
 With the exception of a few obvious set pieces, the animation is largely limited to talking heads.
 The expressions and the likenesses make it easy to overlook some of that, though.
 For whatever their failings might be, however, I also owned The Invasion when it was released on VHS in 1993, and I like this bold experiment a lot better than having Nicholas “The Brigadier” Courtney rocketing through ultra-condensed narrations of the missing episodes, Masterpiece Theatre-style.
 (For those feeling nostalgic, Courtney’s VHS intros are included on the second disc as bonus features.)

 Also on the second disc is the documentary feature The Evolution Of The Invasion, chronicling the story’s unusual history.
-Featuring interviews with Courtney, Frazer Hines, Wendy Padbury, Kevin Stoney, Doctor Who: The Invasionand numerous other members of the cast and crew, this feature packs in a simply stunning amount of information about a single story and its effects on the show’s future.
+Featuring interviews with Courtney, Frazer Hines, Wendy Padbury, Kevin Stoney, and numerous other members of the cast and crew, this feature packs in a simply stunning amount of information about a single story and its effects on the show’s future.
 That’s the thing you’ve gotta love about classic Doctor Who DVD bonus features: in the amount of time that many an American behind-the-scenes documentary spends chronicling the entire run of a single series, these guys devote it to a single story.
 Shorter featurettes focus on the making of the animated episodes, as well as the dedicated fans of the series who audiotaped the original airings of the 1960s episodes, which now provide the only complete document of many of the incomplete stories including The Invasion.

 The episodes themselves include commentaries, with the first episode’s commentary provided by James Goss, the BBC’s project coordinator, Cosgrove Hall’s animation director Steve Maher, and Doctor Who Restoration Team audio expert Mark Ayres.
 The real gem of the commentaries, however, is episode four, in which Hines, Padbury and Courtney react to seeing themselves and their co-stars animated for the first time.
 They’re both amused and impressed at the same time, and all seem to think that it’s a great way to resurrect long-lost installments of the series.